 What Abnormal Results Mean

-Note: Complications are rare.
+Complications from this procedure are rare.

 Eusterman VD.
 History and Physical Examination, Screening and Diagnostic Testing.
 Otolaryngol Clin North Am .
 Feb 2011;44(1):1-29.
 PMID: 21093621 www.ncbi.nlm.nih.gov/pubmed/21093621 .